How Caustica works

 QuantityFormulaNotes

-Convergence $\kappa$$1 - \tfrac{1}{2}(A_{11}+A_{22})$Dimensionless projected mass density scaled by the critical surface density. $\kappa=0$ in empty space; $\kappa=1$ on the Einstein ring.
+Convergence $\kappa$$1 - \tfrac{1}{2}(A_{11}+A_{22})$Dimensionless projected mass density scaled by the critical surface density. $\kappa=0$ in empty space; the mean convergence enclosed within the Einstein radius is $\bar\kappa=1$ (the local $\kappa$ on the ring is smaller, e.g. $0.5$ for an SIS and $0$ for a point mass).

 Shear $\gamma$$\sqrt{\gamma_1^2+\gamma_2^2}$, where $\gamma_1=\tfrac{1}{2}(A_{22}-A_{11})$, $\gamma_2=-\tfrac{1}{2}(A_{12}+A_{21})$Tidal distortion; zero for a circularly symmetric lens at its centre.